jonnyarnold/learning-ruby/2-GuessTheNumber.md

 I won't make you write this code out: [click here](https://repl.it/BWNM/2) to get it in your white box.

-Press *Play* to play the game.
+Press *Run* to play the game.
 You should try some wrong answers before you try the right answer.
 You should see that the computer will ask you to guess again if you give a wrong answer.

 **Challenges**
 - Change the first line of your code to: `secret_number = rand(10).to_s`.
 Can you guess the secret number now?
 Does it stay the same every time?